Nuitka/Nuitka-website/README.rst

 *******

 This is used to build the Nuitka web site.
 Enhancements of all kinds are welcome.
-You will need python 3.9 and pipenv to build it, and so far this has only be done on Linux, but it might also work on Windows, you can make that work as a contribution.
+You will need python 3.9 and ``pipenv`` to build it, and so far this has only be done on Linux, but it ought to also work on Windows, you can make that work as part of your contribution.

 .. code:: bash